naturalis/mebioda/doc/week3/w3d5/bamm.md

 on extinct lineages.**

-- The probability of observing the data under the BAMM model is approximated by an algorithm that traverses the tree from the tips to the root in small time steps, Δ_t_.
+- The probability of observing the data under the BAMM model is approximated by an algorithm that traverses the tree from the tips to the root in small time steps, _Δt_.
 - At each step, two terms are computed:
-  - **A** the probability of realizing the observed lineage, _N_, over time _t_, given that it is in process _i_ - denoted _D<sub>N,i</sub>(t)_ — which sums over all of the possible scenarios that could occur in the instant Δ_t_, and;
+  - **A** the probability of realizing the observed lineage, _N_, over time _t_, given that it is in process _i_ - denoted _D<sub>N,i</sub>(t)_ — which sums over all of the possible scenarios that could occur in the instant _Δt_, and;
   - **B** the probability of unobserved (extinct or unsampled) lineages, _E<sub>i</sub>(t)_, which is computed similarly.
 - The last scenario **iv**, where diversification-rate shifts occur on an extinct lineage,